 When Do You Start Hardening Off Your Seedlings?

 Typically you should begin hardening off seedling transplants 1-2 weeks before setting out plants in your garden.

 How To Harden Off Your Seedlings

-How to harden off your seedlings is a pretty straight forward process, the idea is to slowly acclimate your plants to its new environment.
+How to harden off your seedlings is a pretty straight forward process, the idea is to slowly acclimate your plants to their new environment.

-After a couple of days leaving your seedlings out during the day begin acclimating the seedlings to the night time temperatures by leaving them out at night a bit at a time until they are out all night.
-Make sure you keep an eye on the night time temperatures if it gets to low you’ll need to bring them inside.
+Hardening Off Seedlings Step 3: After a couple of days of leaving your seedlings out during the day begin acclimating the seedlings to the nighttime temperatures by leaving them out at night a bit at a time until they are out all night.
+Make sure you keep an eye on the nighttime temperatures if it gets too low you’ll need to bring them inside.

 How To Harden Off Plants From The Greenhouse